plues/data/docs.md

 The second type of node is `<units>` which groups unit information.

-Each unit is represented as a `<unit>` node with the following attributes.
+Each unit is represented as a `<unit>` node with the following attributes:
+- `id`: Unique identifier.
+- `title` of the unit.
+- `semester`: comma separated list of semesters this unit is offered.
+Note that this number represents the availability whereas the semester information in the abstract unit represents the recommended semesters according to the curriculum.

 Each `<unit>` can be associated to one or more abstract units.
 These references are expressed by `<abstract-unit>` child nodes that refer to the `id` of the actual abstract unit defined in a module.
 E.g. : `<abstract-unit id="P-Phil-L-BPPANb" />`